 When you enter the building you will see a member of BALTIC Crew.

-They will be wearing a protective face covering.
+They may be wearing a protective face covering.

 They will welcome you to BALTIC.
 It is okay to talk to them.